bitovi/academy/src/ngrx/1-why-ngrx/why-ngrx.md

 In NgRx, Effects will:

-- listen to an action observable and filter the action(s) relevant to the Effects;
+- listen to an `action$` Observable and filter the Action(s) relevant to the Effects;
-- perform side-effects and return a new action.
-If there’s no need to update the state or trigger other effects, an Effect may not return a new action (Non-dispatching Effect).
+- perform side-effects and return a new Action.
+If there’s no need to update the state or trigger other Effects, an Effect may not return a new Action (Non-dispatching Effect).

-> Note that, for a given action, Effects will always happen after the state has been updated by the reducer.
+> Note that, for a given Action, Effects will always happen after the state has been updated by the Reducer.

 ## Next Steps